openwpm/OpenWPM/wiki/Platform-Architecture.md

 ## Data Logged

-The full schema for the platform's output is contained in `automation/schema.sql`.
+The full schema for the platform's output is contained in the [schema documentation](Instrumentation-Schema-Documentation.md).
 On a high-level, the current information logged (assuming turning on the proxy and enabling Flash) is as follows:

 * **crawl metadata**: browser options, start time, competition time
 * **HTTP requests**: referrer, headers, method, timestamp, top URL (i.e. currently-visited site)